 Add Documentation and Resources for your extension.

-Magento Marketplace tests and reviews documentation during the Technical Review.
+Commerce Marketplace tests and reviews documentation during the Technical Review.
 You can add additional documentation during the Marketing Review.

 You must include at least one of the following, in PDF format (less than 5MB):

-- Attach User Guide - Documentation describing how to configure and use your extension features in the Magento Admin and extension screens.
+- Attach User Guide - Documentation describing how to configure and use your extension features in the Admin and extension screens.

-- Attach Reference Manual - Documentation detailing fields, screens, and workflows for the added features, screens, and fields in the Magento Admin.
+- Attach Reference Manual - Documentation detailing fields, screens, and workflows for the added features, screens, and fields in the Admin.

 Attach Installation Guide - Documentation instructing how to install and configure the extension on your Magento instance.